EmmanuelLefevre/Documentations/Tutorials/powershell_global_git_ignore_manager_script.md

 👌 Others many controls and features have been added 👌

-## PROCEDURE
+## WORKFLOW

-1. **Define the template :** The Get-DefaultGlobalGitIgnoreTemplate function holds the source of truth (OS files, IDEs, Languages...).
+1. **Define the template :** The Get-DefaultGlobalGitIgnoreTemplate function holds the source of truth (OS files, IDEs, Languages...)

-2. **Startup Check :** On terminal launch, Set-LoadGlobalGitIgnore is called.
+2. **Startup Check :** On terminal launch, Set-LoadGlobalGitIgnore is called

 3. **Analysis :**

-- It reads the existing .gitignore_global.
+- It reads the existing .gitignore_global
-- It strips out the dynamically generated section.
+- It strips out the dynamically generated section
-- It compares the rest with the template.
+- It compares the rest with the template

 4. **Actions :**

-- If differences are found -> Backup -> Rebuild File -> Save -> Delete Backup.
+- If differences are found -> Backup -> Rebuild File -> Save -> Delete Backup
-- If identical -> Do Nothing.
+- If identical -> Do Nothing

 ## INSTALLATION PROCEDURE